Treatments, options and pricing

 KBMO Gut barrier panel (GBP)

-KBMO has created a unique Gut Barrier Panel which in recognition that leaky gut occurs across a spectrum we have included the following gatekeeper markers: Candida, Zonulin and Occludin and LPS.
-For each marker, we measure IgG 1-4 /C3d in addition to IgA 1 and 2.
+KBMO has created a unique Gut Barrier Panel in recognising that leaky gut occurs across a spectrum, we have included the following gatekeeper markers:

-Please note, that interpretation of test results is not included.
-For this, you’ll be required to book a food sensitivity follow-up consultation using the option below.
+Please note that the interpretation of test results is not included.
+For this, you’ll be required to book a food sensitivity results interpretation & follow-up appointment.

 P88 Dietary Antigen Test